General tips #

 If entity connection has replicatedAs then server (EE edition) uses replicated connection for such queries.
 For SE edition or if replica is not defined for connection useReplica is ignored.

 WARNING always remember what secondary (replicated) database in most case is behind primary, sometimes behind 1 second, sometimes more, depending on replication technology used.
-In any case data modified in active transaction on primary database are never present in secondary until transaction is comited
+In any case data modified in active transaction on primary database are never present in secondary until transaction is commited

 Use secondary database ONLY for queries what: